Compatibility with other apps and Shopify features

 Any other access control apps that work in a similar way to Locksmith will almost certainly not work well alongside Locksmith, as they tend to inject code into the same areas of your theme.

-Any app that controls price at the variant level - but only when using Locksmith's variant locking and manual locking features.
+Any app that controls price at the variant level - but only when using and features.

-Locksmith's manual locking feature, and many times full-page locks, can not generally be used to hide content being displayed by other third-party apps, including prices, buttons, widgets etc.
+Locksmith's feature, and many times full-page locks, can not generally be used to hide content being displayed by other third-party apps, including prices, buttons, widgets etc.

-Weglot - Locksmith's location detection key condition is not compatible with Weglot, but you should otherwise be fine using both apps at the same time if not using location detection.
+- Locksmith's is not compatible with Weglot, but you should otherwise be fine using both apps at the same time if not using location detection.

 you now have two options: